sendgrid/docs/source/Classroom/Deliver/Undeliverable_Email/my_emails_are_going_to_spam.md

 Other Resources
 {% endanchor %}

-- Check out our [Deliverability 101]({{root_url}}/Classroom/Deliver/Delivery_Introduction/email_deliverability_101.html) guide to get started with general guidelines on email ettiquite and sending practices.
+- Check out our [Deliverability 101]({{root_url}}/Classroom/Deliver/Delivery_Introduction/email_deliverability_101.html) guide to get started with general guidelines on email etiquette and sending practices.

-- After reading our Deliverability 101 guide, take a deep dive into advanced email delivery with [Sendgrid's Official Email Deliverability Guide](https://go.sendgrid.com/Deliverability-Guide-V2.html)
+- After reading our Deliverability 101 guide, take a deep dive into advanced email delivery with [SendGrid's Official Email Deliverability Guide](https://go.sendgrid.com/Deliverability-Guide-V2.html)

 - If you require personalized delivery assistance, get in touch with our Deliverability Consulting team - [you can reach out to them directly here.](https://sendgrid.com/marketing/delivery-consult)